Ketul-Patel/Pylot/README.md

 - http: 80 0.0.0.0/0 //anywhere
 - ssh: myaddress // just your computer
-- mysql aurora publicIP of your instance! /32 // just your instance!
+- mysql 0.0.0.0/0  AFTER YOUR LAUNCH CHANGE THIS TO YOUR PUBLIC IP ADDRESS!

 Do all the key stuff and launch!
 # Ubuntu System setup